BIODIVERSITY & CONSERVATION

 Biodiversity is the foundation of life on earth.

-But we’re in the midst of a global biodiversity crisis.
+But the planet still faces global biodiversity threats.
 Species are going extinct faster than ever, and many of the world’s biodiversity hotspots are in countries burdened by poverty, food insecurity, and intensifying climate change.

 Rare is a global leader in driving social change for people and nature.
 For nearly 50 years, across 60 countries, Rare has established itself as a trusted partner for locally led and community-managed conservation.
 Through our work with fishers, farmers, and other resource users, we have inspired and engaged millions of people and their communities to shift their behaviors and practices to protect our shared planet.

-Ā» Learn more about Rare’s work and approach to promoting biodiversity through the global 30×30 campaign, sustainable fisheries management, regenerative farming, and the Center for Behavior & the Environment.
+» Learn more about Rare’s work and approach to promoting biodiversity through the global 30×30 campaign, sustainable fisheries management, regenerative farming, and behavioral science.

 The Most Important Species for Biodiversity